 You can Also Check Our Fitbit Battery Life Review

 Here is roughly the span of time each and every Fitbit will last between charges:

 All the models except the Zip also contain a vibration motor, which allows it to vibrate when alarms are set to go off.

 Automatic Sports Recognition

-The Alta, Alta HR, Blaze, Surge and Charge 2, feature multi-sport exercise tracking.
-A recently available software update on the Charge HR and Surge make it possible now to immediately identify which exercise you are performing.
-They are fully aware if you are riding a bike, running, hiking or taking part in sports activities such as football, tennis, and basketball.
-They will also identify cardio exercises like Zumba, cardio-kickboxing and dance routines, and record the workout in the Fitbit app together with a workout summary.
+They will know if you are riding a bike, running, hiking or taking part in sports activities such as football, tennis, and basketball.
+The Fitbits will also identify cardio exercises like Zumba, cardio-kickboxing and dance routines, and record the workout in the Fitbit app together with a workout summary.

 Text Messages and Caller ID